 Before you begin analyzing the data you’ve gathered, it’s a good idea to jot down your short- and long-term financial goals.

 Short-term goals are things you want to accomplish within the next few years.
 This might include establishing an emergency fund (more on that below), reducing credit card debt, going on vacation, or putting a down payment on a home.
-Long-term goals, like saving for retirement or funding your child’s education, may take decades to accomplish.
+Long-term goals, such as saving for retirement or funding your child’s education, may take decades to accomplish.

 Identifying these objectives can inspire you to stick to your budget.
 For instance, it might be easier to reduce expenses when you’re aware that you’re saving for a new car or a tropical vacation.

-4. Consider Using the Zero Sum Budget
+4. Consider Using the Zero-Sum Budget

-There are many different types of budgets but the zero sum budgeting approach can work particularly well for people with fluctuating income.
+There are many different types of budgets, but the zero-sum budgeting approach can work particularly well for people with fluctuating income.

 With this method, every dollar of your income is assigned a specific purpose, including saving and paying off debt.
 You’ll treat your short- and long-term financial goals as “expenses,” just like rent, utilities, and any other monthly expense.
-So if you make an average of $5,000 a month with your variable income, everything you spend or save during a month should add up to $5,000.
+So if you make an average of $5,000 a month from your variable income, everything you spend or save during a month should add up to $5,000.

 To make this budget work with a fluctuating income, you may want to take your average monthly income and use it as a salary for yourself.
 During months when your salary is higher than the average, you’ll put the surplus into a separate savings account.
 During months where your income is lower than the average, you’ll draw the additional funds from that account.
 In this fashion, you end up with the same salary every month.